VectorZeroAI/ZeroWeb/README.md

 ZeroIndex.py:

-Takes all the raw(numer).json files contents and compiles them into one big Global_raw.json .
+Takes all the raw(numer).json files contents and compiles them into one big "Global_raw" SQLite Data base.

-Then all the contents of Global_raw.json are embedded into a FAISS Index, with the URL as the label of the node.
+Then all the contents of "Global_raw" are embedded into a FAISS Index, with the URL as the label of the node.

 Exposes funktions:

-update_global_raw_json
+update_global_raw

 and

 reconstruct_index.

-"update_global_raw_json" checks for new scraped data, and gets it in.
+"update_global_raw" checks for new scraped data, and gets it in.

-"reconstruct_index" reconstructs the FAISS index based on the global_raw.json
+"reconstruct_index" reconstructs the FAISS index based on the "global_raw" DB.

 ---